Can performance management enhance trust?

 From our findings, it follows that the use of performance management itself does not significantly impact trust in healthcare settings.
 The relation between performance management and trust is not significant in both the SEM and OLS models.
 However, the combined effect of higher levels of metric quality and more use of performance management has a positive effect on interpersonal trust.
 This implies that performance management likely only generates a positive impact on trust if metric quality is high.

 But what’s metric quality?
 We measured metric quality using a 5-item construct based on prior research.
-Metric quality is high when they accurately pick up performance (accuracy), when they pick up real changes and can be impacted by the unit (sensitivity), and when they include objective and verifiable performance measures (verifiability).
+Metrics are of high quality when they accurately pick up performance (accuracy), when they pick up real changes and can be impacted by the unit (sensitivity), and when they include objective and verifiable performance measures (verifiability).
 When metric quality is high, it is more likely that performance management practices yield positive effects on interpersonal trust and performance, based on our findings.

 Lesson 2: Other types of control can also enhance trust